MoeMj1019/AI_web_applications/README.md

 ### Indexer:
 - Schema:
     url=ID(stored=True, unique=True)
     title=TEXT(stored=True),
     description=TEXT(stored=True),
     time_stamp=DATETIME(stored=True),
     content=TEXT(analyzer=StemmingAnalyzer(), spelling=True, stored=stored_content)

 ### Crawler:
-- 2 crawlers are implemented:
+2 crawlers are implemented:
 - a sequential crawler
 - a parallel crawler <asynchrone>

-- the crawler has multiple constraints that can be applied in various combinations and in various levels (WebSearchEngine/constraints.py):
+it has multiple constraints that can be applied in various combinations and in various levels (WebSearchEngine/constraints.py):
 - same domain constraint
 - valid status code constraint
 - valid content type constraint
 - valid file extension constraint
 - recently visited constraint
 - more can be added easily

-- the crawler can be configured to store the content of the crawled pages or store only summary statistics
+it be configured to store the content of the crawled pages or store only summary statistics

+the async crawler has 2 options to store the content of the crawled pages:
+-   write proccesd content to the index directory
+-   write raw content temporarly to a directory, process and write later to the index and delete the raw content

+the second option has more space for optimazation, sofar the first option is on avarage faster in the whole crawling and storing process

-- run the sequential crawler
+run the sequential or parallel crawler
 ```
- python run_crawler.py -i <index_dir> -m <max_iteration> -s
+ python run_crawler.py -i <index_dir> -m <max_iteration> -s --async_crawl
 ```
+--async_crawl: use the parallel crawler
 -s: store the content of the crawled pages ( not only summary statistics ) specify the root urls in ROOT_URL in run_crawler.py or